harvard-lil/website-static/app/_posts/2012-06-25-the-setup-matt-phillips.md

 My head spends about a third of its day wrapped in [Sennheiser HD 515 headphones](http://www.amazon.com/Sennheiser-HD515-Dynamic-Audiophile-Headphones/dp/B0001FTVDG).

 I occasionally break out of the digital world and scratch things out on paper.
-This usually happens when I'm trying to architect a piece of system or I’m working through some tough logic.
+This usually happens when I'm trying to architect a piece of system or I'm working through some tough logic.
 I've found that I really like strips of paper for drawing out ideas.
 8.5" x 11" pieces cut lengthwise are perfect.

 [Rollerball pens](http://en.wikipedia.org/wiki/Rollerball_pen) are my go to.